 - Enter long or short positions after the formation of the pattern.

-How to Trade Forex Using the Inside Bar Candlestick Chart Pattern – Strategies and Examples
+Inside Bar Chart Pattern Trading Strategies and Examples

 You can apply plenty of trading strategies when trading inside bars.
 As mentioned, the inside bar candle pattern can appear in a downtrend or an uptrend and indicate a reversal or trend continuation.